n3s0/n3s0.github.io/content/projects/fgpm-exporter/index.md

 ## What is FortiSwitch Port Map Exporter (fgpm-exporter)?

-Command line application written in Go developed to generate CSV or spreadsheets of FortiSwitch port configuration using APIs.
+Command line application written in Go developed to generate CSV or spreadsheets of FortiSwitch port configuration using the FortiGate APIs.

-Currently there is support for firewalls that utilize the FortiGate as the switch-controller.

-One thing that I would like to note is this is not a Prometheus exporter.
+Some backstory for this.
+I noticed from the FortiGate you cannot export an existing port mapping for the switches.
+Exporting in a CSV format is useful when you're running cable or need to replace the switch.

-## Dir Structure
+## Project Layout

 You can find the directory structure with explainations below.